19th century porcelain tea set

 Description

 19th-century porcelain tea service consisting of a large teapot and six cups with saucers.
-The teapot features gilded profiles and two large hand-painted landscape images; the lid has three small pictures referencing the decorations on the bowls, and a half-gilded knob handle.
+The teapot features gilded profiles and two large hand-painted landscape images; the lid has three small pictures referencing the decorations on the bowls and a half-gilded knob.
 The spout has a zoo-morphic head decorated with gold, and the refined arms are always gilded.
 The cylindrical bowls are outlined in gold at the edges and on the handle, depicting rural northern landscapes with architecture.
 The gilded saucer resembles those decorations found on three small tables.
 Some of them bear no marks besides numbers.
 Currently undergoing restoration to improve some minor "fissures" on certain cups.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
-Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+This style originated during Napoleon's reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details